yhma-lab/website/content/publication/2025-chen-finitetime-finitesize-scalings/index.md

 doi: 10.48550/arXiv.2507.07933

-abstract: The coercivity panorama for characterizing the dynamic hysteresis in interacting systems across multiple timescales is proposed by Chen et al. in a companion paper.
+abstract: 'The coercivity panorama for characterizing the dynamic hysteresis in interacting systems across multiple timescales is proposed by Chen et al. in a companion paper.
 For the stochastic $\phi^4$ model under periodic driving of rate $v_H$, the coercivity landscape $H_c(v_H)$ exhibits plateau features at a characteristic rate $v_P$ with the corresponding coercivity $H_P$.
 Below this plateau ($v_H<v_P$), the $H_c\sim v_H$ scaling obtained in the near-equilibrium regime becomes inaccessible in the thermodynamic limit.
 Above the plateau ($v_H>v_P$), scaling in the fast-driving regime, $H_csim v_Htextasciicircum1/2$, is completely different from that, $H_c-H_P\sim (v_H - v_P)^{2/3}$, in the post-plateau slow-driving regime.
 The emergence of the plateau with a finite-size scaling reflects the competition between the thermodynamic limit and the quasi-static limit.
 In this paper, we provide detailed analytical proofs and numerical evidence supporting these results.
 Moreover, to demonstrate the coercivity panorama in concrete physical systems, we study the magnetic hysteresis in the Curie-Weiss model and analyze its finite-size effects.
-We reveal that finite-time coercivity scaling shows model-specific behavior only in the fast-driving regime, while exhibiting universal characteristics elsewhere.
+We reveal that finite-time coercivity scaling shows model-specific behavior only in the fast-driving regime, while exhibiting universal characteristics elsewhere.'

 # Summary.
 An optional shortened abstract.
 summary: ''

 tags:
   - Condensed Matter - Statistical Mechanics
   - Florence2025_Stat29

 # Display this page in a list of Featured pages?
 featured: false